Trump, allies make frantic steps to overturn Biden victory

 A judge who refused to block certification of Detroit-area results noted that Jacob’s claims included no “date, location, frequency or names of employees” and that she only came forward after unofficial results indicated Biden had won Michigan.

-Trump legal adviser Jenna Ellis, who joined Giuliani at the press conference, said more evidence would be forthcoming and that Trump’s allies would have more success in courts going forward.
+Trump legal adviser Jenna Ellis, who joined Giuliani, said more evidence would be forthcoming and that Trump’s allies would have more success in courts going forward.
 But so far, most of their legal actions have been dismissed.

 Chris Krebs, the Trump administration election official fired last week over the comments about the security of 2020, tweeted: “That press conference was the most dangerous 1hr 45 minutes of television in American history.
 And possibly the craziest.”